MadMaddie81/Knowing-Europe/README.md

   - Chrome developer tools
   - Edge
   - Safari, iPhone XR
-  - Safari, iPad Air Pros
+  - Safari, iPad Air Pro
 * No images or fonts has been stretched or in other ways warped.
 * No elements overlap.
 * No horizontal scrolling appear.
 * Header stays at the top and Footer stays at the bottom.
-* All text has a readable size.
+* All text has a readable font size.

 #### __Bugs Found__